My Favourite “Inside-Out” Skin Superfoods

 White tea is a little less widely used than green tea, however its benefits for the skin and body are equally if not more impressive than those of green tea.
 White tea is the least processed type of tea and has the highest catechin content.
 It is made of young tea leaves or buds stemmed immediately after harvest.
 As a result it is more in catechins (a key antioxidant) than green tea.
 It is routinely imbibed in China to maintain skin ageing and youth.

 Inside: The skin benefits of white tea include protection from UV damage, anti-inflammatory effects and skin matrix protection.
 It has also been shown to be an effective skin rejuvenation agent.
 Some exciting research has shown that the antioxidant activity of white tea is so effective that it may inhibit matrix metalloproteinases (MMP) which are enzymes that degrade the key proteins of the skin matrix – this means it protects collagen and elastin thereby enhancing skin firmness.
 White tea can also work as a detoxifying agent, helping to remove toxins from the body.
 Drink white tea as a replacement for green tea or coffee.
 It can be found in our No. 2 Fountain of Youth Tea and No. 5 White Chai Digestif Tea.

 Out: When applied to the skin white tea acts to repair skin damaged by stress whilst the catechins found in the green tea can act to reduce inflamed skin.

 - Use as a mask.
 Combine three tablespoons of brewed and cooled white tea with 4 tablespoons of coconut flour.
 Blend the ingredients altogether with one banana.
 Apply to the fact as a mask and leave for 15 minutes.

 - Ready to go.
-The Beauty Apothecary No. 3 Ageless Goddess Serum and &Heal Me Soothing Balm feature this wonder ingredient.
+Our No. 3 Ageless Goddess Serum and & Soothing Nectar Hydrating Gel feature this wonder ingredient.